tholonia/tholonia.github.io/_posts/2024-06-18-water-tech-magic.md

 {% youtube "https://youtu.be/z2sb0drsizg" %}

-Relevant points in this Q&A:
+#### Relevant points in this Q&A:

+1. **Energy and Form**: Movement of energy creates form, with tetrahedrons being the simplest, most efficient structures, crucial for life and energy transfer.
+2. **Water's Role**: Water’s tetrahedral structure allows it to store and transfer both physical and non-physical energy efficiently, influencing evolution and information storage.

+#### Specific Topics:

 1. Form is created by the movement of energy.
 2. Tetrahedrons are the simplest and most efficient form.